 Despite her accomplishments abroad, it was only at the turn of the millennium, with Corpo Iluminado (2001), O Descobridor (2002), a double-platinum album, Sensus (2003), and Ulisses (2005), that Cristina Branco finally began to be discovered and acclaimed by the Portuguese public and press.
 Comparisons with Amália Rodrigues were recurrent and inevitable.

-This was followed by Abril (2007), an album with cover versions of songs by José Afonso, Kronos (2009), and Fado Tango (2011), her tenth studio album, which features collaborations with renowned Portuguese authors and composers such as Mário Laginha, Carlos Tê, and Pedro da Silva Martins.
-The album shows the first signs that Cristina Branco’s music could have another personality and foreshadows her artistic rebirth that would arrive a few years later with Menina.
+This was followed by Abril (2007), an album with cover versions of songs by José Afonso, Kronos (2009) and Fado Tango (2011), her tenth studio album, which features collaborations with renowned authors and composers such as Mário Laginha, Carlos Tê, and Pedro da Silva Martins.
+The album shows the first signs that Cristina’s music could have another guise and foreshadows Cristina’s artistic rebirth that would arrive a few years later with Menina.

-Considered Best Portuguese Record of the Year by Sociedade Portuguesa de Autores (SPA), Menina (2016) is the first chapter of a trilogy that includes the jovial and kaleidoscopic Branco (2018) and Eva (2020).
-In these works, Cristina Branco brings together unusual collaborations, which cross styles, genres, cultures, and geographies.
+Considered Best Record of the Year by Sociedade Portuguesa de Autores (SPA), Menina (2016), is the first chapter of a trilogy that includes the jovial and kaleidoscopic Branco (2018) and Eva (2020).
+In these works, Cristina brings together unusual collaborations, which cross styles, genres, cultures, and geographies.
 The result is an innovative and spontaneous interpretation of the traditional musical expression of Fado.